 The California Department of Health Care Services (DHCS) proposed on October 30, 2019, a comprehensive and ambitious framework for the upcoming federal waiver renewals that encompasses changes to many aspects of the Medi-Cal delivery system, administrative processes, and financial structures.
-This proposal, titled, California Advancing and Innovating Medi-Cal (CalAIM) is a multi-year initiative by DHCS to improve the quality of life and health outcomes for Medi-Cal beneficiaries.
+This proposal, titled Medi-Cal Healthier California for All (Medi-Cal HCA), California Advancing and Innovating Medi-Cal (CalAIM) is a multi-year initiative by DHCS to improve the quality of life and health outcomes for Medi-Cal beneficiaries.
 CalAIM includes initiatives and reforms which DHCS indicates are intended to eliminate or reduce variation across counties and plans while recognizing the importance of local control, move towards a full system alignment of Medi-Cal, and also reduce the per capita cost over time through iterative system transformation.
 There are many opportunities present in this expansive proposal, including the chance to streamline burdensome administrative systems by reducing complexity and increasing flexibility, increase integration and availability of mental health and substance abuse services, improve quality outcomes, reduce health disparities, and drive delivery system transformation and innovation through value based initiatives, modernization of systems and paynment reform.
-The CalAIM initiative responds to needs for the most vulnerable residents in Napa County.
-The CalAIM proposal puts particular emphasis on meeting the needs of those individuals experiencing homelessness, complex behavioral health needs, children with complex medical conditions, a growing number of justice-involved individuals who have significant clinical needs, and a growing aging population.
+The CalAIM initiative -and-responds to needs for the most vulnerable residents in Napa County.
+The Medi-Cal HCACalAIM proposal puts particular emphasis on meeting the needs of those individuals experiencing homelessness, complex behavioral health needs, children with complex medical conditions, a growing number of justice-involved individuals who have significant clinical needs, and a growing aging population.